aramder/aramder.github.io/lcftra/_posts/2018-8-2-animation-bank-module.md

 ![Four custom designed and built power supplies](/images/lcftra/bank module/18v power supplies.jpg)

-The PCB assembly isn’t very complicated, consisting of a linear voltage regulator and PTC fuses.
+The PCB assembly isnâ€™t very complicated, consisting of a linear voltage regulator and PTC fuses.

 <img class="shrunk" src="/images/lcftra/bank module/mounted power supply.jpg" alt="One of the power supplies mounted to the lid of the enclosure">

 These power supplies are mounted on the lid of the enclosure.
-Though they will not need to dissipate a great deal of heat, they are in close contact with the wall of the enclosure, and thermal paste will assist in dissipating heat through the enclosure’s large surface area.
+Though they will not need to dissipate a great deal of heat, they are in close contact with the wall of the enclosure, and thermal paste will assist in dissipating heat through the enclosureâ€™s large surface area.